mvmorin/keyboard-parts/README.md

 KiCad library of MX and Alps compatible footprints and other miscellaneous footprints and symbols.

 # Design
-The main focus is ease of PCB creation and design.
+The main focus is the ease of PCB creation and design.
 Meaning, the switch footprints and symbol already have the diodes included.
-This eliminates almost half the components and traces.
-Each switch footprint also comes the corresponding plate-cutout outline for both MX and Alps switches, located on the *eco1* and *eco2* layer respectively.
+This eliminates almost half of the components and traces.
+Each switch footprint also comes with the corresponding plate-cutout for both MX and Alps switches, located on the *eco1* and *eco2* layer respectively.
 The PCB can then serve as the master for the plate with all the cutouts being exported as a single *dxf* (or other) file for the use in the plate design.
 They cutouts are mainly aimed at pcb/FR4 plates and are/will be dimensioned to accommodate the looser tolerances of PCB-milling.

 # Known Issues
 * Alps cutouts are a little tight.
 About 60% of the cutouts in the test print where too small.
 * Cherry stabilizer cutout too small.
-They needed some filing to fit at all in the test print.
+All cutouts in the test print needed filing to fit at all.

 # Untested Footprints
 Footprint features that not have been test printed/manufactured: